 Start by measuring your horse’s mouth to select the ideal snaffle bit width and thickness.
 Use a soft tape or bit measure to determine the distance between the corners of the lips.
 The snaffle bit should extend about a quarter-inch beyond each lip, preventing pinching yet avoiding excess length.
 Choose a thickness that matches your horse’s oral anatomy; too thick can crowd the mouth, while too thin may feel harsh.
 Repeat this process for each new snaffle bit or as your horse matures.

-Step 2: Attach the Bit to the Headstall
+Step 2: Connect the Bit to Your Headstall

 Secure the snaffle bit to the headstall using loop-to-loop connections or buckles, depending on your bridle style.
 Ensure the rings move freely and are not twisted.
 Double-check that the headstall is suited for the snaffle bit—browband and throatlatch styles offer extra stability, while one-ear headstalls may suit Western tack.
 Attaching the snaffle bit correctly sets the stage for accurate cues and comfort.